rochelleterman/PS239T/Syllabus.md

 * Participation (25%)
 * Final project (25%)

-####Homework
+####Assignments

-Homework will be assigned at the end of every session.
-It will be due at the start of the following class unless otherwise  noted.
+Assignments will be assigned at the end of every session.
+They will be due at the start of the following class unless otherwise noted.
 The assignments will be frequent but each of them should be fairly short.

 You are encouraged to work in groups, but the work you turn in must be your own.
 Group submission of homework, or turning in copies of the same code or output, is not acceptable.
 Remember, the only way you actually learn how to write code is to write code.

+Unless otherwise specified, assignments should be turned in as **pdf documents** via the bCourses site.

 ####Class Participation

 The class participation portion of the grade can be satisfied in one or more of the following ways:
+1. attending the lecture and section
-1. asking and answering questions in class
+2. asking and answering questions in class
-2. contributing to class discussion through the Piazza site, and/or
+2. contributing to class discussion through the bCourse site, and/or
 3. collaborating with the campus computing community, either by attending a D-Lab or BIDS workshop, submitting a pull request to a campus github repository (including the class repository), or other involvement in the social computing / digital humanities community.

 ####Final Project

 The final project consists of using the tools we learned in class on your own data of interest.
 Students are required to write a short proposal by November 10 (no more than 2 paragraphs) in order to get approval / feedback from the instructors.

+On Dec 15 we will have a **lightening talk session** where students can present their projects in a maximum 5 minute talk.

 ##4.
 Class Activities and Materials